 This application was originally presented to the Development & Regulation Committee in May 2019.
 The Committee resolved to approve the application subject to conditions and a legal agreement pursuant to Section 106 of the Town and Country Planning Act 1990 (as amended) requiring a financial guarantee to secure the removal of the recycling facility and restoration of the site, as per the approved details, within 10 years of commencement.
 There was a requirement for this legal agreement to be finalised within six months of the resolution.
-However, at the November 2019 Development & Regulation a further six month period to finalise the legal agreement was agreed.
+However, at the November 2019 Development & Regulation committee meeting a six month extension to finalise the legal agreement was agreed; and then at the May 2020 Development & Regulation committee a further three month extension was granted.